nodecross/nodex-docs/source/features/index.md

 ## RoT Extension

 Middleware for storing security configurations or secret keys and for accessing RoT functions may sometimes be configured independently.
 In order to allow NodeX Agent to run in more environments and to serve as a security solution for a variety of use cases, we provide the ability to replace some of the functions built into NodeX Agent with your own.
 Developers do not need to recompile the entire NodeX Agent.
 All they need to do is implement the methods according to a simple API specification and create a shared library that can be loaded by NodeX Agent.

-## DID Configuration File

-Studio has privately a DID configuration file to ensure device authenticity through message authentication codes by pre-sharing confidential information with the Agent.
-The DID configuration file in the Studio can be reflected in the json file under the root domain managed by the customer as <a href='https://identity.foundation/.well-known/resources/did-configuration/'>Well Known DID Configuration File</a>.

 ## Security Configuration